 Sharing a wing of the Musée du Louvre, but with a separate entrance and admission charge, Les Arts Décoratifs is actually three museums in one.
 Spread across nine floors, it showcases a stellar array of decorative arts, design and fashion, and graphics.
 The collection includes altarpieces from the Middle Ages and furnishings from the Italian Renaissance to the present day.
 There are period rooms reflecting the ages, such as the early 1820s salon of the Duchesse de Berry (who actually lived in the building), plus several rooms reproduced from designer Jeanne Lanvin's 1920s apartment.
-Don't miss the gilt-and-green-velvet bed of the Parisian courtesan who inspired the boudoir in Émile Zola's novel Nana.
-You can hear Zola's description of it on the free English audioguide, which is highly recommended.
-The second-floor jewelry gallery is a must-see, and special events are often staged in the first-floor Nef (nave).
+Don't miss the gilt-and-green-velvet bed of the Parisian courtesan who inspired the boudoir in Émile Zola's novel Nana; you can hear Zola's description of it on the free English audioguide, which is highly recommended.
+The second-floor jewelry gallery is another must-see